-Technology is a significant component of safeguarding as it provides a platform to facilitate harm.
+Online - Technology provides a platform to facilitate harm.
 It can be categorised into four areas of risk: content (being exposed to illegal, or harmful material), contact (being subjected to harmful online interaction), conduct (personal online behaviour that increases the likelihood of harm) and/or commerce (gambling, phishing or financial scams).